Complex Variable

 Thinking, Learning, Dreaming, Writing, Reading, Mathematics, Music, Science, History, the Arts, Video Games, Talking, Watching Cartoons, Movies, General Craziness, Cooking, Flights of Fancy, More Talking, Being Helpful, Writing Lists of My Hobbies/Interests, &c., &c.

-Things I Don't/Can't Understand The rules of grammar, "Bronies" (the "My Little Pony" fandom), why people drink alcohol (it's yeast s--t, and it burns going down!), modern "art", the 1980s, sports riots, religiously-motivated acts of intolerance (why??), Fox News, male pregnancy in fiction (once again: why??) how some people can write so much so quickly, the Vietnam War, why people enjoy being selfish, etc.
+Things I Don't/Can't Understand The rules of grammar; "Bronies" (the "My Little Pony" fandom); why people drink alcohol (it's yeast shit, and it burns going down!); modern "art" and modernism (go to hell!); the 1980s; sports riots; why jobs such as teaching, fire-fighting, or engineering pay so little, yet jobs like acting, or professional athletics pay so damn much; contemporary free-verse "poetry"; religiously-motivated acts of intolerance (why?); twerking and other similarly viral pop-cultural phenomena; Fox News; male pregnancy in fiction (once again: why!?); how some people can write so much so quickly; the Vietnam War (seriously: WTF was that all about?); literary minimalism; why you'd ever call a child "illegitimate"; why fantasists continue to whore themselves out to Tolkien's methodological approach to fantasy; why people enjoy being selfish, etc.

 I apologize.
 I have my biases—irritable little buttons that are far too easily pressed.
 You'll know whenever you stumble across one of them, trust me.
 I apologize.
 Likewise, I have my soft spots—things that I'll almost always start gushing over.
 I apologize.